hydroper/fortoresseXY/README.md

 ## Database

-The HTTP server side is responsible for communicating with the Fortoresse XY's database.
+The server side is responsible for communicating with the Fortoresse XY's database.
 It is oriented to MySQL, but may use any other data source provider.

 * Install [Apache XAMPP](https://www.apachefriends.org) for local debugging, which provides a MySQL installation in hands and phpMyAdmin for MySQL database management.
 * Initial XAMPP MySQL database URL: `mysql://root@localhost:3306/fortoressexy`.
 * Public MySQL database URL: `mysql://username:password@host.com:port/fortoressexy`.
-* The HTTP server side project uses the [Prisma ORM](https://www.prisma.io/docs/orm).
+* The server side project uses the [Prisma ORM](https://www.prisma.io/docs/orm).

 [![](https://img.shields.io/badge/Prisma-gray)](https://www.prisma.io/docs/orm)